hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

  [13 - 25]
  [37 - 73]
 ```
-We can notice that the first four boxes are filled the same as if they were the only 4 boxes.
+We can notice that the first four boxes are filled as if they were the only 4 boxes.
 Because the solution with 4 boxes, after placing 36, had 86 be the next number that could be placed, I was pretty confident that the above would be the best solution, but now this 73 has been proven to be the unique best!
 In hindsight, I should have started running it in the printing-repeats mode, but also initializing *best* to 73 because 73 could obviously be obtained by just adding a counting box starting at 37.

 I obtained my wonderful runtimes by using pruning and efficient data structures.
 Pruning is removing branches of the recursion tree as early as possible, which can exponentially speed up the code at the cost of a linear slowdown.
 Good data structures can combined speed up the code by a factor of more than 100 times!

 I do two types of pruning: initial and non-initial.
 * The initial pruning makes sure that "shuffling the boxes" never occurs so that trivially repeated solutions do not appear.
-Basically, when trying to place a number in a box, the code does not allow that number to placed in any other empty box by returning after the first empty box.
+Basically, when trying to place a number in a box, the code does not allow that number to placed in any other empty box by having the recursive function return after the first empty box.
 * The non-initial pruning looks at all numbers between the current and the current best, and, if any are currently known to be unplaceable, prune!

 I have three main data structures...